 Medicaid helps people with a low income and few assets pay for nursing facilities and some assisted living and in-home care.aarp.org

 I personally would recommend that you ask the home care agency if they can provide one person for all the visits.

 For many seniors, learning to trust someone in their home (or your home) is very difficult so keeping one person at all times is more beneficial for everyone.

 Find out what you should look for when hiring outside help in our article, What To Look For In A Home Care Aide.

-Delegate some of these chores to whomever is willing to help you.
+Delegate some of these chores to whoever is willing to help you.

 It can be as simple as that – but you have to ask.

-If you are reluctant to talk to siblings or family members about this, we have some great tips to help you in our article, How To Talk To Siblings About Aging Parents – A Step By Step Guide.
+If you are reluctant to talk to siblings or family members about helping with your senior care duties, we have some great tips to help you in our article, How To Talk To Siblings About Aging Parents – A Step By Step Guide.

 Staying home is, of course, more desirable for many aging adults but it’s important to acknowledge whether it’s the most practical and/or safe thing to do.